Janice’s story was one I’d heard countless times before.

 Do I need to supplement?

-High-quality supplements can get you started on the path to healing and give you the extra energy you need to tackle other lifestyle changes, such as increased exercise, a dietary overhaul, or stress reduction strategies.
+High-quality supplements, like my adrenal health products, can get you started on the path to healing and give you the extra energy you need to tackle other lifestyle changes, such as increased exercise, a dietary overhaul, or stress reduction strategies.

 It’s always best to work with a trusted health care professional before taking supplements.
 Blood tests can reveal which deficiencies are a problem for you, and where you should begin.
 At the very least, I recommend that women take a high-quality multivitamin/mineral complex daily.